Dave2ooo/F2LTrainer/docs/smart-cube-architecture.md

 ### Step 4: Handle Slice Moves (M, E, S)

 1. Within matched moves, detect slice moves
-2. Apply implicit rotation to `cumulativeRotation`
+2. Apply rotation to TwistyPlayer to keep visual in sync
-3. Apply rotation to TwistyPlayer to keep visual in sync
+3. **PREPEND** implicit rotation to `cumulativeRotation` (not append) - when users physically perform slice moves, their grip orientation changes.
+The slice rotation is prepended because it represents a change in the absolute frame, which should be undone first when transforming moves.

 ---